fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Lut (لوط, ), known as Lot in the Old Testament, is a prophet of God in the Quran.
-According to Islamic tradition, Lut was born in Haran and spent his younger years in Ur, later migrating to Canaan with his uncle Abraham.
+Lut, known as Lot in the Old Testament, is a prophet of God in the Quran.
+According to Islamic tradition, Lut (peace be upon him) was born in Haran and spent his younger years in Ur, later migrating to Canaan with his uncle Abraham.
 He was sent to the cities of Sodom and Gomorrah as a prophet, and was commanded to preach to their inhabitants on monotheism and the sinfulness of homosexuality 🏳️‍🌈 and their lustful and violent acts.

 Though Lut was not born among the people he'd been sent to preach to, the people of Sodom are still regarded as his "brethren" in the Quran.
 Like the Biblical narrative, the Quran states that Lut's messages were ignored by the inhabitants of the cities, and Sodom and Gomorrah were subsequently destroyed.
 The destruction of the cities is traditionally presented as a warning against male rape and went on to be used as a warning against homosexual acts.